 According to a report by Motion Picture Association of America, global sales of video disc formats (which include DVD) were $25.2 billion in 2014 but only $13.1bn in 2018.
 That is a drop in the ballpark of 50 percent.

-When needed by prosecutors, investigators, or the defense, evidences in these disks need to be pulled, copied, and refiled multiple times, sometimes including replacing misplaced disks.
+When needed by prosecutors, investigators, or the defense, evidence in these disks need to be pulled, copied, and refiled multiple times, sometimes including replacing misplaced disks.

 Digital Evidence retained for such long periods need to be managed, indexed, and made searchable in a centralized location.

-In addition to being time-consuming, which involves searching and transcribing the relevant digital evidence, storage of such digital evidences such as disks is forensically unsound, subject to challenge, and lacking in permanence.
+In addition to being time-consuming, which involves searching and transcribing the relevant digital evidence, storage of such digital evidence such as disks is forensically unsound, subject to challenge, and lacking in permanence.